 7 min read · Cost

-Fastener spec violated
+Fastener spec and warranty conditions

 The honest math over the home's life